- This is the FAI equivalent of the US Team America Rocketry Challenge (TARC) event.

 All of the “lessons learned” from the many years of US experience with student TARC teams apply to the approach to designing and building for this event:

-- Use only AP composite rocket motors due to their superior repeatability of total impulse performance compared to black powder.
+- AP composite rocket motors are preferred due to their superior repeatability of total impulse performance compared to black powder.
+However, some competitors have achieved good results using clusters of Estes D12 motors.
 Use motors from the same production batch in practice flights and throughout the event (note: FAI rules do not permit flying metal-casing motors, so reloadable motors are not be permitted when S2P is flown internationally).

 - Use motor delay lengths that ensure the rocket flies to or through its natural apogee before ejection.
 Early ejection completely destroys repeatability of altitude performance. (note: FAI rules do not prohibit use of pyrotechnic charges the way that TARC rules do, so using an apogee-sensing altimeter to deploy the parachute precisely at apogee rather than relying on motor delay/ejection is an option for S2P).